 You should install the stick by leaving one DIMM slot in between them in order to benefit from them the most.

-Install the motherboard
+Install the Motherboard

 To install the motherboard into the case, you have to first open the side panel of your cabinet to have access to the interior.
 Now before installing the motherboard, you have to put the I/O shield at the rear of the case to align with the I/O ports of the motherboard.
 This is one of the most common things people forget.

-After that, align the motherboard to the standoffs screws inside the case.
+After that, align the motherboard to the standoff screws inside the case.
 If your case doesn’t have standoffs pre-installed, you have to install them before putting your motherboard.
 These standoffs will come free with your chassis.
 Also, the screws will also be available with your case for installing every component which you will put inside it.
 So, do not worry about that.

 Install the Hard Drive

-PC cabinets use different methods for installation of hard drives but they are easily figurable and you just have to use screws in order to secure your hard drive.
+PC cabinets use different methods for the installation of hard drives but they are easily figurable and you just have to use screws in order to secure your hard drive.

 Find the slot inside your case and use the 4 or at least 2 big screws which are going to be used for securing the power supply as well and make sure that the hard drive doesn’t move.
 Some cases have a tool-free mechanism in which you just have to take out the drive bay and put your hard drive in it.
 It doesn’t require any screwdriver.